BTA-BATA/BATA-old/README.md

 make -f makefile.unix

-./BATAd -daemon
+./batad -daemon

-(it will instruct you to make a BATA.conf file, so make the BATA.conf file and place in the .BATA/ folder.)
+(it will instruct you to make a bata.conf file, so make the bata.conf file and place in the .bata/ folder.)

-### example regular internet users' BATA.conf:
+### example regular internet users' bata.conf:

 rpcuser=BATAusername